nifty-lang/nifty-lang.github.io/content/docs/nifty/variables.md

 ## Runtime Constants

-Runtime constants are declared with the 'val' keyword.
+Runtime constants are declared with the `val` keyword.

 ![val](/images/val.svg)